Altinn/altinn-broker/README.md

 ### Authorization

-To get access to the Broker API, a consumer needs to use a Maskinporten token.
+To get access to the Broker API in staging/production, a consumer needs to use a Maskinporten integration.
 Recipients should use the scope altinn:broker.read and senders should use the scope altinn:broker.write.
 Tokens with both scopes also work.
 You can create a Maskinporten integration here: https://selvbetjening-samarbeid-ver2.difi.no/integrations

 For more on Maskinporten tokens see: https://docs.digdir.no/docs/Maskinporten/maskinporten_guide_apikonsument

+When running locally for development, you can use any Maskinporten token.
+It is not validated.

 ### Formatting